gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ### <a id="snapshot-events"></a>Snapshot Events

-By default, [spring-data-gemfire-name] uses [vmware-gemfire-short-name]'s Snapshot Services on startup to import data and on shutdown to export data.
+By default, Spring Data for VMware GemFire uses GemFire's Snapshot Services on startup to import data and on shutdown to export data.
 However, you may want to trigger periodic, event-based snapshots, for either import or export, from within your Spring application.

-For this purpose, [spring-data-gemfire-name] defines two additional Spring application events, extending Spring's [ApplicationEvent](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationEvent.html) class for imports and exports, respectively:
+For this purpose, Spring Data for VMware GemFire defines two additional Spring application events, extending Spring's [ApplicationEvent](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationEvent.html) class for imports and exports, respectively:
 `ImportSnapshotApplicationEvent` and `ExportSnapshotApplicationEvent`.

-The two application events can be targeted for the entire [vmware-gemfire-short-name] cache or for individual [vmware-gemfire-short-name] Regions.
+The two application events can be targeted for the entire GemFire cache or for individual GemFire Regions.
 The constructors in these classes accept an optional Region pathname (such as `/Example`) as well as zero or more `SnapshotMetadata` instances.